Mthe001/Dragon-News/README.md

 # Dragoon News 🚀

 **Dragoon News** is a responsive front-end web application built with React that delivers real-time news articles on a variety of topics.
 It includes **user authentication** for personalized access and provides seamless browsing across devices.
-The app ensures a smooth user experience, powered by modern web technologies and **Firebase Authentication** for secure login functionality.
+The app ensures a smooth user experience, powered by modern web technologies and **Firebase Authentication** for secure login functionality. for nothing it is for only js developer

 Let's build the project together. 😎
 !!